Difference Between OST and PST Files and How to Troubleshoot Them

 1. High possibility of corruption, especially for larger files.

-2. Limited size capacity in Outlook version up to 2GB.
+2. Limited size capacity in older Outlook versions (Outlook 2002 and earlier were limited to 2GB).

 3. Not suitable for collaborative work in an organizational setting.